BAMBOO - List of Hedging / Screening / Privacy Plants

 A timber bamboo, which was said to be brought to Hawaii from India.
 When first planted in Hawaii it grew to 6” in diameter with thick walls.
 The original five plants all seeded and died, producing only one seed that germinated.
 From that seed, this current strain, now grows to 5” in diameter.

 Some of the culm sections are oval but most are round.
 Very straight culms and reach 60'- 70' tall with thin, strong walls and long internodes.
 Min USDA zone 9a.
-Click to find your zone.
+Click here to find zone.

 Click here for more details

-Min. temp 24°F. Min USDA zone: 9a.
-Click to find your zone.
+Min. temp 24F.
+Min USDA zone: 9a.
+Click here to find zone.

 Densely clumping with thick-walled, glossy green culms.
 Tight clump with fairly small leaves - should make a nice privacy screen for areas with limited space.
 Somewhat rare at this time.